 San Francisco Peninsula Press Club By-Laws

-The name of the organization shall be the Peninsula Press Club* (a non-profit organization).
+The name of the organization shall be the San Francisco Press Club* (a nonprofit organization).

 Principal Offices and Fiscal Year

-4. Professional free-lance photographers or writers who perform a major portion of their work for newspapers, magazines, syndicates, publications of general circulation, radio stations, television stations, electronic media or wire services.
+- Professional free-lance photographers or writers who perform a major portion of their work for newspapers, magazines, syndicates, publications of general circulation, radio stations, television stations, electronic media or wire services;

-1. Persons who, in their business or professional capacity, serve as an important and continuing news source and/or are adjudged by the Board of Directors to have a community of interest with the Club’s Active members.
+- Persons who, in their business or professional capacity, serve as an important and continuing news source and/or are adjudged by the Board of Directors to have a community of interest with the Club’s active members.

 Section 2.
-Application for Membership: The PPC Membership Committee shall accept and review all membership applications and present them with recommendation, to the PPC Board of Directors.
+Application for Membership: The SFPC Membership Committee shall accept and review all membership applications and present them with recommendation, to the Board of Directors.
 Acceptance shall be by a two-thirds vote of the Board members at any legally constituted meeting of the Board.
 Memberships are not transferable.